DavC95/algotrading_sandbox/README.md

 FUNCTIONS:

-    define_envirnoment(stock_universe,initial_capital,API_key_alphavantage,Full=False,granularity="DAILY"): Must be called at the beginning of the program, downloads data and creates fundamental variables (granularity can be DAILY or INTRADAY_1M for data updated to the minute)
+    define_environment(stock_universe,initial_capital,API_key_alphavantage,Full=False,granularity="DAILY"): Must be called at the beginning of the program, downloads data and creates fundamental variables (granularity can be DAILY or INTRADAY_1M for data updated to the minute)

     plot_stocks(array_stock_tickers): Plots the time series of the specified stock